 Every moment matters at Coor’s new head office

-The office of the future is designed around user needs, experiences and feelings according to Coor’s workplace strategists, who are showing their colleagues in Kista the way towards an optimized office space.
+The office of the future is designed around user needs, experiences and feelings according to Coor’s workplace strategists, who are showing the way towards the optimized office space.

 Coor’s vision of creating the best working environments in the Nordics – smart, sustainable and joyful – means that the company is now creating the workplace of the future in what is now known as “the new normal”.
 Since last fall, Coor’s workplace specialists have focused sharply on creating innovative workplace solutions that allow Coor to show the way to the future.

 The new head office is being created around the theme ”Make every moment matter”, with a workplace that is designed entirely on the basis of the employees’ and guests’ experiences and feelings.